Top

 Accessing cash in Sri Lanka is straightforward, with ATMs readily available in cities and popular tourist areas.
 Most machines accept international debit and credit cards, including Visa and Mastercard.
 That said, withdrawing money often comes with fees: local banks charge 300–500 LKR (€0.85–€1.40), and your home bank might add foreign transaction fees.
 To save on costs, it’s a good idea to withdraw larger amounts when possible, but note that most ATMs limit withdrawals to 40,000–60,000 LKR per transaction.

-If an ATM doesn’t work, don’t stress—just try another bank.
+☀️ My experience: If an ATM doesn’t work, don’t stress – just try another bank.
 Some machines handle foreign cards better than others.
 From our experience, Commercial Bank, Sampath Bank, and People’s Bank were reliable with our German DKB card, which worked at every ATM we tried.
 On the other hand, our Revolut card didn’t work at People’s Bank, so having a backup card is always a smart move.

 3. Internet connection

-Sri Lanka has decent internet infrastructure, particularly in urban areas and popular digital nomad or touristic hubs – so it’s definitely possible to work remotely from Sri Lanka.
-Here are a few important things:
+Sri Lanka has decent internet infrastructure, particularly in urban areas and popular digital nomad or touristic hubs – so it’s definitely possible to work remotely from the island.
+You just need to prepare well and keep a few things in mind.

 Internet speed